Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Unfrustrated ladder

-In the absence of the diagonal interactions, i.e., for $J_d=0$, our mixed-spin ladder (\ref{Eq:hamiltonian}) is unfrustrated and, as seen by perturbation theory, in the two extreme limits of strong FM and vanishing rung couplings, the ground state is ferrimagnetically long-range ordered, while in the limit of strong AF rung couplings it is RS disordered.
-In order to obtain the ground sate phase diagram we introduce a dimensionless parameter as $R=J_r/(J_l+|J_r|)$, where $R=-1~(+1)$ indicates the strong FM (AF) rung couplings regime, and $R=0$ corresponds to two decoupled mixed-spin chains.
+In the absence of diagonal interactions, our mixed-spin ladder (\ref{Eq:hamiltonian}) is unfrustrated and, as discussed in Section \ref{sec:PT}, its ground state is ferrimagnetically long-range ordered in the limit of strong ferromagnetic rung couplings and magnetically disordered in the limit of strong antiferromagnetic rung couplings.
+In order to obtain the complete ground state phase diagram, we introduce the dimensionless parameter $R=J_r/(J_l+|J_r|)$.
+The limits $R=\pm1$ correspond to the strong rung coupling regimes, whereas $R=0$ is the limiting case of two decoupled mixed-spin chains.

-Before finding the ground state phase diagram, it is insightful to study the behavior of the ground state energy.
-We have plotted in Fig. \ref{fig:Ferri_Energy}, the ground state energy per unit cell versus the parameter $R$, obtained by iTEBD with two different bond dimensions, $\chi=100$ and 120.
-As it is obviously seen, the energy obtained with $\chi=100$ and $\chi=120$ are almost the same, meaning that $\chi=120$ is a suitable bond dimension.

-The discontinuity at $R=0$ implies that a phase transition of first order occurs in the system.
-In order to capture the ground state orders in both sides of this point we introduce the following order parameters: